 As the name suggests, the Spriggy Visa Prepaid Card is a prepaid card attached to the Spriggy Account which can be used by kids to make purchases both in store and online.

 For over-the-counter purchases there’s an option to use either tap and go (for purchases under $100) or PIN (for purchases over $100) wherever Visa is accepted.
 That means it can be used both in Australia and overseas, though there is a 3.5% international transaction fee for purchases abroad.
-It can even be used on a smartphone with Apple Pay!
+It can even be used on a smartphone with Apple Pay or Google Pay!